Three tips to help you find, and apply, for a business grant to help fund your success.

 Tip: Keep detailed financial records, even though you don’t have to repay the money.
 This can help you prove you’ve used the funds as they were intended, should anyone ask.

 Grants can be a great way for businesses to acquire funding, but since they’re “free money,” competition is stiff, and the process can be time-consuming.
 Do your research to make sure you’re a good fit for the grants you apply for, make sure you include all the necessary information, and don’t be afraid to tap into your network for help with your applications.
 But grants are just one option.
-Learn more about products and services that can help your small business thrive.
+Learn more about products and services that can help your business thrive.
 To talk with a banker, make an appointment today.